 In September 2015, after attending fundraising and awareness events of other charities who are genuine activists and rescuers in order to find out what he needed to do, Marc Ching travelled to China, where he claimed he had never been before.
 He declared that he had just found out about the dog meat trade, and he was going to be the one to end it.

-He set up a fundraiser to pay for his first trip to Yulin in September 2015, which collected over $25,000.
+Even though Marc Ching claimed to be a millionaire, and his wife posted a picture of her extensive Chanel wardrobe on Facebook, Ching still set up a fundraiser to pay for his first trip to Yulin in September 2015, which eventually collected over $25,000.

 He purchased a four day return air ticket for his whistlestop tour to Yulin in 2016 claiming he would rescue 1,000 dogs and shut down slaughterhouses.